 Research and development expenses consist primarily of salaries, stock-based compensation and other personnel-related costs of technical and engineering personnel associated with our research and product development activities, as well as costs for third-party outsourced development providers.
-We expensed all costs related to research and development in 2019, 2018 and 2017.
-Research and development expenses were \$47.9 million, \$41.8 million and \$35.6 million in 2019, 2018 and 2017, respectively.
-Research and development expenses as a percentage of total revenues were 17% in 2019, 18% in 2018 and 17% in 2017.
-The increase in research and development expenses in 2019 compared to 2018 was primarily attributable to increased payroll and related costs from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint as well as the fiscal 2019 acquisitions of Aljex and Velocity Mail.
-Research and development expenses in 2019 as compared to 2018 were also negatively impacted by the strengthening of the euro compared to the US dollar.
+We expensed all costs related to research and development in 2020, 2019 and 2018.
+Research and development expenses were \$53.5 million, \$47.9 million and \$41.8 million in 2020, 2019 and 2018, respectively.
+Research and development expenses as a percentage of total revenues were 16% in 2020, 17% in 2019 and 18% in 2018.
+The increase in research and development expenses in 2020 compared to 2019 was primarily due to headcount-related costs from the 2020 Acquisitions, as described in the operating expenses section above.